Jason Euell: Personal life

 Euell is deaf in his right ear.
 Talking about this in 2006, he said, "It's never been an issue for me in terms of my football although, socially, it can occasionally have a bit of an impact.
 I think I tend to be a bit more aware of what's going on around me on the football pitch because I am deaf in one ear.
 Maybe that's led to some of my other senses becoming heightened a bit.
 It hasn't stopped me from doing anything at all on the football pitch.
 It didn't stop me developing as a youngster and I'm sure it won't stop me continuing to develop in the future."

 Euell is also an ambassador for the National Deaf Awareness in Sport Alliance project.
 In September 2010, Euell became an ambassador for Kick It Out, saying: "If people can see that there are organisations out there, like Kick It Out, that can raise awareness of what needs to be done to stop racism up and down the country it will only help eradicate it from daily life.
 Football is a major sport in this country, so it's a good association to try and help but communities also play an important role."
 Euell is also an honorary patron of the Show Racism the Red Card organisation.

-Euell is married to his wife, Andrea.
-In December 2001, Euell's baby daughter passed away and he missed two matches as a result.
+Euell is married to Andrea.
+In December 2001, Euell's baby daughter died and he missed two matches as a result.

-In January 2011, Euell filed for bankruptcy after becoming a victim of fraud.